Where Authority Lies: Republicanism, Liberalism, and Progressive Morality

 LIBERTY, TOTALITARIANS AND THE RULE OF LAW

-Albert Pike elucidating on republicanism and liberte states that equality in the revolution’s republican motto does not mean egalitarianism in the sense that everything is equal to one another.
-In this view, all men are created equal pointed to the dignity of the human soul and natural rights, and not to the idea that all people are equal, or perform and possess the same potential.
+Albert Pike elucidating on republicanism and liberty explained equality in the revolution’s republican motto.
+In this view, all men are created equal pointed to the dignity of the human soul and natural rights, and not to the idea that all people equally perform and possess the same potential.
+Liberty, he explains is not anti-authority, and especially not amoral.
+There is always an elite, authority and moderator making rules.

 “Conduct books explained that liberality was a moral virtue that moderated men’s “desire and greed for money.” —Prof. Helena Rosenblatt.
 What It Meant To Be Liberal: from Cicero to Lafayette: The Politics of Giving, Chapter 1.

-Liberty in republicanism is connected with Law, Order, and Morality, and not an absence of these, hence the left’s refocus on morality, or redefining “what’s right” and what is order.
-Let us be clear, when considering the symbolism of Marianne and Minerva, and what they represent as Balance of the Principles, because in the entirety of the two documents, the U.S. Constitution and the Declaration of Independence, it never mentions the word “strength (of).”
-The Bill of Rights “restrains” power, and these documents speak of “liberty,” law and authority in a softer, different sense from modern conservatives interpretation of the “Rule of Law.”
+Liberty in republicanism is connected with Law, Order, and Morality, and not an absence of these, hence the left’s own refocus on morality, or redefining “what’s right” and what is order.
+Let us be clear considering the symbolism of Marianne and Minerva, and what they represent as Balance of the Principles, because in the entirety of the two documents, the U.S. Constitution and the Declaration of Independence, it never mentions the word “strength (of).”
+The Bill of Rights “restrains” power, and these documents speak of “liberty,” law and authority in a softer, different sense from the modern conservative Trumpian interpretation of the “Rule of Law.”

 Modern conservative interpretations, habits, and attitudes are becoming similar to the Fascists, though the Fascists were more extreme.
-Many Americans though, even conservatives are very hyper-observant against “totalitarian” or dictatorial patterns of thinking, and both political sides accuse each other’s ideas as leading to it, yet both share certain patterns of this thinking.
+Many Americans though, even conservatives are very hyper-observant against “totalitarian” or dictatorial patterns of thinking; thus both political sides accuse each other’s ideas as leading to fascism, yet both share certain patterns of Fascist thinking.
+The same can be said in turn for Fascism, since its principle thinkers are pulling from an eclectic source of inspiration, expressing elements both politically right and left, because Gentile sought a complete, totalistic doctrine.

 For Mussolini in the totalitarian doctrine, nothing could exist outside of Fascism and the Authoritative State, in his own words.
 By this reasoning naturally followed the belief, organizations like the Freemasons and Mafia were States within the State.
 They were to be subservient or utterly absorbed within Fascist Italy.
 Mussolini sent the Il prefetto di ferro, Mori (the Iron Prefect) to crush and roundup the Sicilian Mafia, where many of the mafia left to America and subsequently subverted and reorganized the low-level rackets.
 This was the same proposal made to the Italian Theosophists and in Germany to the German Theosophists — either you become subservient, or you cannot exist.